slohse/arteria-runfolder/README.md

 Currently supported states are:

-    NONE    -> No RTAComplete.txt file available
+    INCOMING -> runfolder is being uploaded to the incoming folder LINKED   -> runfolder is being uploaded to incoming folder and is linked to processing folder NONE     -> No RTAComplete.txt file available
     READY    -> Has found and RTAComplete.txt file STARTED  -> Some type of processing is going on of this runfolder DONE     -> Processing has finished
     ERROR    -> Some problem has been detected

 All states can be set via posting to the API.
 E.g: